 Mix Water Freezing

-Erecting windbreaks is also a useful way of adding protection from cold winds because even at moderate temperatures strong winds can be detrimental to unprotected concrete or mortar.
+Erecting windbreaks composed of wood, canvas tarpaulins or polyethene is also a useful way of adding protection from cold winds because even at moderate temperature strong winds can dramatically lower the temperature of unprotected concrete or mortar.

 Protection from Ice

-There’s even more you can do, particularly during mixing and batching and that includes making sure that both the mixing equipment, and the aggregate used, are free from ice.
-Always remember that applications that are shallow, or have a thin cross section, are more at risk of damage from freezing conditions than thicker units and require greater protection.
+During mixing and batching procedures, it is important to make sure that the mixing equipment, aggregate, and masonry are free from snow and ice.
+Note that applications that are shallow, or those that have a thin cross-section are at a greater risk of acquiring damage from freezing conditions as compared to thicker units; therefore, these types of structures often require a greater amount of protection.

-Completing a job as early as possible in the day is also a good idea, before the evening temperature drops below freezing.
+If covered in ice or snow, the top course or surface that is laid down must be fully thawed and dried prior to proceeding with the procedures.
+Completing a job as early as possible in the day is also a good idea before the evening temperature drops.

-It can be used for repair, maintenance, fixing and cold weather applications where increased speed of set and strength are required and normal service can be resumed after only a few hours.
+In addition to these benefits, the Quickcem can also be used for repair, maintenance, fixing, and cold weather applications where the increased speed of set and strength are required, thereby allowing normal service to be resumed after only a few hours.

 The aforementioned products are still limited by the 4° C temperature limit; however, the time frame of setting is much lower when utilizing these products, and can, therefore, be used in a smaller warm weather window.
 Some common applications of these products include fixing manhole covers, fitting ridge tiles, repair of rendering and floor screeds, patch repairs, and concrete paths and steps.